Orange-OpenSource/microtune/import/Readme.md

 We describe here only the public datasets.

-- `workloads_c098_full_11.pickle`, all data v11 used in Microtune's paper and experiments E11.
+- `workloads_fe_11.pickle`, v11 data collected in Flexible Engine, used in Microtune's paper and experiments E11.
 Source: Git Release
-- `workloads_full_15.pickle`, v15 is v11 data + additional workloads observations collected on Flexible Engine like v11.
+- `workloads_gke_14.pickle`, v14 data is a set of workloads collected on GKE/GCP, less data than the v11 collection but on a different infrastrucure and VM flavour.
 Source: please ask
+- `workloads_fe_15.pickle`, v15 is v11 data + additional workloads observations collected on Flexible Engine like v11.
+Source: please ask
-- `workloads_legacyless63.pickle`, v15 data while removing many workloads observations where SLA tipping point have a buffer index >= 63 (over 256MB).
+- `workloads_feless63_15.pickle`, v15 data while removing many workloads observations where SLA tipping point have a buffer index >= 63 (over 256MB).
 Source: please ask
 - Misc simulated data.
 Source: Orange S3, not available externally.